redhat-cip/spinalstack-doc/docs/source/deploy/components/rabbitmq.rst

-rabbit                   Boolean to described if RabbitMQ should be load balanced false rabbit_bind_options      An array of HAProxy bind options                         Global HAProxy binding options array erlang_cookie            Erlang cookie to use                                     No default, the parameter is required
+rabbit                   Boolean to described if RabbitMQ should be load balanced false rabbit_bind_options      An array of HAProxy bind options                         Global HAProxy binding options array erlang_cookie            Erlang cookie to use                                     No default, the parameter is required rabbit_cluster_count     Number of nodes where queues are mirrored                undef, so all RabbitMQ nodes will be mirrored
 ======================== ======================================================== =================================================================

 Upgrade from I.1.3.0 to J.1.0.0